Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Results

 Resonance width for the 3D tuning fork geometry in infinite medium is represented in Fig.~\ref{Fig:AcousticPower}.

-The general behavior is the same as in 2D, which is also given in the figure.
-A power law again fits the simulated data well at low values of $k$.
-The obtained exponent is $p=4.87$.
-A large exponent, such as this, is typical for acoustic emission.
-After about $k \approx 1500$~m$^{-1}$, the width begins to deviate from the power law, leveling off and eventually beginning to decrease.
-Schmoranzer \textit{et al.} fitted a power law to their experimental data of various different quartz tuning forks with different resonant frequencies and found an exponent $p=5.63$ \cite{David}.
-The scatter in their data does not rule out an exponent $p \lesssim 5$.
-They also constructed several semianalytical models for the acoustic emission of a quartz tuning fork.
-By modeling the emission as 3D and 2D quadrupole sources and by two infinite cylinders, they predicted $p=6$~(3D), $p=5$~(2D), and $p=5$ (two cylinders).
-These models are somewhat crude approximations for the quartz tuning fork and the numerical results of this paper are expected to give a more realistic value for the exponent.
-We should note that the actual values of $\Delta f$ from our simulations are much larger than the experimental results of ref.~\cite{David}.
-If part of the acoustic energy is reflected back to the oscillator, the width decreases, possibly explaining the difference.
-In our simulations, the tuning fork is placed in infinite medium and no energy emitted by the oscillator is returned.
+As in the 2D case, which is also reproduced on the figure, a power law fits the simulated data well at low values of $k$.
+The obtained exponent is significantly larger, $p=4.87$.
+Such a large exponent is typical for acoustic emission from finite objects.
+Beyond about $k \approx 1500$~m$^{-1}$, the width starts to deviate from the power law, leveling off and eventually beginning to decrease.
+Schmoranzer \textit{et al.} have reported on experiments with various quartz tuning forks with different resonant frequencies in superfluid helium, where they found a corresponding exponent $p=5.6$ \cite{David}.
+Their observations do not rule out an exponent $p \lesssim 5$, however.
+The authors also constructed several semianalytical models for the acoustic emission from a quartz tuning fork.
+By modeling the emission as 3D and 2D quadrupole sources and by two infinite cylinders, they obtained $p=6$~(3D), $p=5$~(2D), and $p=5$ (two cylinders).
+These models are still somewhat crude approximations for the quartz tuning fork and the numerical results presented here are expected to give a more realistic value for the exponent.
+Bradley \textit{et al.} noted that the 3D model of Schmoranzer \textit{et al.} actually predicts $p=5.5$ \cite{PhysRevB.85.014501}.
+We should note that our simulated values of $\Delta f$ are somewhat larger at a given wave vector than the experimental results of Refs.~\cite{David} and \cite{PhysRevB.85.014501}.
+Part of the acoustic energy is reflected back to the oscillator from the walls of the experimental chamber, although they may be at some distance, whereby the excess width decreases, possibly explaining the difference pointed out.
+Another possibility is that the shapes and sizes of the tuning forks used in the experiments are such that the acoustic emission curves are shifted downward.
+In our simulations the tuning fork is placed in an environment, where no energy emitted by the oscillator is ever returned.
+Bradley \textit{et al.} measured the acoustic damping of quartz tuning forks and found $p=5.33$ and $p=5.26$ in $^4$He at $T=4.2$~K and $T=1.55$~K, respectively \cite{PhysRevB.85.014501}.
+In their experiment only the tine length was varied with the other dimensions kept constant.
+Our 3D model is more consistent with the experimental data than our 2D simulations.